zhutengjie/Ref-MC2-Code/README.md

 The code provides:

 - [x] Training code for learning PBR materials and environment light
-- [ ] Training code for learning the geometry
+- [x] Training code for learning the geometry, you can refer to [AniSDF](https://github.com/G-1nOnly/AniSDF) for geometry training.

 # News